Last Updated: 24 September 2024

 1. Read the Genre You Want to Write

 I cannot stress this point enough.
 If you don’t enjoy reading, your readers won’t enjoy your writing.
-In order to become a competent writer, you must immerse yourself in the written word.
+To become a competent writer, you must immerse yourself in the written word.
 Without realising it, you will be internalising the key ingredients of your chosen genre.
-For example, in order to write a successful thriller, you will need a good understanding of how to create subtext, double meanings and twists.
+For example, to write a successful thriller, you will need a good understanding of how to create subtext, double meanings and twists.
 I once read somewhere that all readers aren’t writers but all writers are readers!
 I think this is very true.

 2. Don’t Lose Sight of Character